dotnet/EntityFramework.Docs/docs/getting-started/full-dotnet.rst

 `View this article's samples on GitHub <https://github.com/aspnet/EntityFramework.Docs/tree/master/docs/getting-started/full-dotnet/sample>`_.

 .. note::
-    This walkthough uses EF 7.0.0-beta5 which is the latest pre-release available on NuGet.org.
+    This walkthrough uses EF 7.0.0-beta5 which is the latest pre-release available on NuGet.org.

     You can find nightly builds of the EF7 code base hosted on https://www.myget.org/F/aspnetvnext/api/v2/ but the code base is rapidly changing and we do not maintain up-to-date documentation for getting started.